 In the shift to value-based care, Texas Children’s Hospital began to see its bottom line decline and needed an immediate solution to address labor and productivity challenges.
-The hospital set out to develop a methodology to help them allocate labor resources appropriately to the demand for services.
+The hospital set out to develop a methodology to help allocate labor resources appropriately to the demand for services.

 “Health Catalyst’s Labor Productivity application, combined with the enterprise data warehouse platform, has opened up a tremendous opportunity for us to decrease the cost structure of delivering world-class health care.”